-Not to worry!
-Over the next few weeks, I’ll be covering the step down process for going from max packer to carry on only packer.
-In this first post, I’ll show you how to pack lighter, traveling with only one checked bag and one full sized carry on.
+In this first article, I’ll show you how to pack lighter, traveling with only one checked bag and one full-sized

 Why Should You Pack Lighter?

-- If you travel twice a year, checking one bag instead of two could save you around $140 (that’s the price of a round-trip flight from San Francisco to Seattle) or more if you’re constantly caught paying overweight fees, tips to luggage helpers, valets, etc.
+- If you travel twice a year, checking one bag instead of two could save you around $140.
+That’s the price of a round-trip flight from San Francisco to Seattle.

-- Packing less means you’re able to maneuver around airports and cities easier — less stress!
+- Packing less means you’re able to maneuver around airports and cities easier.
+Less stress is good.

-- You can save money on transportation by renting a smaller car, or even opting for a train instead of a taxi.
+- You can save money on transportation by renting a smaller car or opting for a train instead of a taxi.

-Still with me?
-Then let’s get to the real bulk of the article: how you can get from two checked bags to one without sacrificing preparedness, or comfort.
+Now let’s get to the real bulk of the article: how you can get from two checked bags to one without sacrificing preparedness or comfort.
 You won’t be ditching the checked bags just yet.
-Just like eating lighter, packing lighter requires taking baby steps.
-This is simply the first step away from max packing towards carry on only.
+Packing lighter requires taking baby steps.
+This is simply the first step away from max packing towards carry-on-only travel.

-Step 1: Change Bag Size & Ditch One Checked Bag
+Step 1: Change Bag Size and Ditch One Checked Bag

 I’m a big believer in the rule that, “If your bag is smaller, you’ll pack less.”
 Smaller bags force you to think more carefully about what you put in them.

-Part of this is definitely a mental exercise — you need to demonstrate restraint from reaching for that second suitcase — and it’s a hard habit to break.
-It’s like going on a diet and not allowing yourself that second slice of chocolate cake.
-You don’t want to resist, but you can do it!
+Part of this is definitely a mental exercise.
+You need to demonstrate restraint from reaching for that second suitcase.
+That’s a hard habit to break.

-I’d recommend an expandable bag, but try to force yourself not to expand it until you’re on your way home (that way, you’ll always have a little extra souvenir space).
+I recommend an expandable bag.
+Try to force yourself not to expand it until you’re on your way home so you’ll always have a little extra souvenir space.

-With this combination, you — in a way — have the space of two full-sized pieces of luggage.
-And, you’re sneakily eliminating your carry on and personal item.
-That doesn’t sound so bad, does it?
+With this combination, you’ll have the space of two full-sized pieces of luggage.

 Step 2: Limit “Just in Case” Items

-- Pack clothes within a single color pallette — raise your hand if you’re guilty of packing too many clothes because you want options.
-I get it, which is why I like to stick to a single color palette and give myself lots of mix and match options.
-At the same time, I also like to allow myself to pack one top or dress to fill that “just in case” void.
+- Pack clothes within a single color pallette: We’re all guilty of packing too many clothes because we want options.
+I like to stick to a single color palette and give myself lots of mix and match options.
+At the same time, I also like to allow myself to pack one top or dress for that “just in case” scenario.

-- Pack 2–3 pairs of shoes MAX — shoes are bulky and take up lots of room.
+- Pack 2–3 pairs of shoes MAX: Shoes are bulky and take up lots of room.
 Don’t bring a pair for every outfit.
-Wear your bulkiest pair on the plane.
+Make sure to wear your bulkiest pair on the plane.

-- Ditch the full sized toiletries — for any trip under 2 weeks, you won’t run out of anything if you stick to travel sized.
-Aim to keep all of your toiletries in a small-medium sized bag.
+- Ditch the full sized toiletries: For any trip under 2 weeks, you won’t run out of anything if you stick to travel-sized-toiletries.
+Aim to keep all of your toiletries in a small to medium-sized bag.

-- Keep your first aid kit simple — it’s best to prepare for things that are highly likely to happen (i.e. a cut, sunburn, motion sickness, allergies) than every injury or sickness under the sun.
+- Keep your first aid kit simple: Only prepare for things that are highly likely to happen—e.g. a cut, sunburn, motion sickness, or allergies—not every injury or sickness under the sun.
 Stick to the basics for a travel first aid kit.

-- Remember: You can always pick things up on the go — unless it’s a very specific medication or your favorite little black dress, 99% of the time, you’ll be able to buy, or do without, any of these “just in case” items you forget.
+- Remember: You can always pick things up on the go: Unless it’s a very specific medication or your favorite little black dress, you’ll be able to buy or do without any of the “just in case” items you forget.

 Step 3: Maximize the Usefulness of What You Bring